iasebsil83/SpaceConquest/README.txt

 Explore your galaxy (generated randomly) to discover new planets.

+Controls :

+On planet :
+ - Q/D                   : go left/right
+ - Right click anywhere  : open/close menu option
+ - Left click on planet  : dig into the planet ground
+ - Right click on hotbar : go in drop mode
+ - 1/2/3/4/5             : select hotbar slot (can be selected with left click too)

+In drop mode :
+ - Left click  : grab/drop item in the current slot
+ - Right click : go back in planet mode

+In inventory :
+ - Drag and drop       : move items from a slot to another
+ - Right click on item : delete current item
+ - Q                   : go back in planet mode

+In space :
+ - Left click : go on selected planet
+ - Q          : go back in planet mode

+Note : To equip something,
+       put an equipment in the current slot, go in menu option -> equipment,
+       and then click on the desired slot.

 It was made for a challenge of ISEN Engineering at the end of 2018.